(original graphic by marvistavet.com)

 HOW DO WE DETECT SPLENIC MASSES?

-There are several ways a dog can be determined to have a splenic mass.
+There are several ways to detect a splenic mass.
 The first way, is by physical examination.
 A large firm mass in the area of the spleen may be palpable during a routine physical examination.
 From there, radiographs are taken of the belly to see if the mass appears to be on the spleen and radiographs of the chest are taken to see if there is evidence of cancer spread there.
 Based on these findings (plus basic blood work) a decision for or against spleen removal can be made.
 Unfortunately, many large dogs are simply too well muscled for splenic masses to be detected in this way.

 It can be difficult to determine from the radiograph if the mass is coming from the liver or from the spleen.